 Bag-Use Profile Proportion of bag types used at retail venues

 EPR Extended Producer responsibility

+GES

-GES Good Ecological Status
+Good Ecological Status

+GHG

-GHG Green-house emissions
+Green-house emissions

+HDPE

-HDPE High-density polyethylene
+High-density polyethylene

+LCA

-LCA Life-cycle assessment
+Life-cycle assessment

+LDPE

-LDPE Low-density polyethylene
+Low-density polyethylene

 PP Polypropylene

-SCP/RAC Regional Activity Centre for Sustainable Consumption and Production
+SCP/RAC Regional Activity Centre for Sustainable Consumption and Production be used once.

-SUPB Single-use plastic bags: high-density polyethylene (HDPE) bags designed to be used once.
 This is usually determined by the width or grammage.
 For the purpose of this report, the focus is on those that have handles, generally used as shopping carrier bags.